 The first observation is that the day after a gust of wind, the water seems relatively dense with particles even offshore.
 It’s not certain that visibility will be very good at the bottom.
 After two or three timid touches, we reel in a small cod and decide to explore the next wreck.

 During navigation, we notice a change in clarity on the surface that could well make a difference for the rest.
 The next wreck is a cargo ship of over 100 meters, a monster likely to shelter large predators.
 The current slightly strengthens, and it’s not the best time to approach the carcass.
 Nevertheless, on the first drift where we each let a lure descend to cross the water layer better, we slowly reel in the lines and both record a nice touch.
-This exploration is successful as we bring ashore two pollocks weighing around 4 kg.
+This exploration is successful as we bring ashore two pollacks weighing around 4 kg.

-The visible ball on the sonar detached from the wreck seems to be a nice concentration of pollocks!
+The visible ball on the sonar detached from the wreck seems to be a nice concentration of pollacks!
 On the following drift, the current accelerates further, and fishing becomes more difficult.
 We register a timid touch and then nothing, no sign of life.
 Despite increasing the weight of the weighted heads, the wreck scrolls past rapidly on the sonar, and the fish seem hidden in the carcass awaiting the tidal turn.
 There’s no point in insisting, so we head to the next spot to try to find a wreck communicated by diver friends on the English side.

 Discovery of a new wreck in Dunkirk